Skip to main content

 2️⃣ Performance Analysis

-By comparing duration across different periods, you can discover performance issues:
+By comparing execution times across different periods, you can discover performance issues:

 # View recent build times